mtszkarbowiak/ktl/Docs/Allocators.md

 ### Dragging

-Dragging is the most important, run-time feature telling, if the allocator data has ability to move its data without losing track of stored memory.
-The interaction between this method and moves is futher explored in the next section.
-Lets see what this feature changes:
+Dragging is a critical runtime feature that determines whether allocator data can move its memory without losing track of the stored memory.
+This interaction with moves is explored further in the next section.
+Here's what dragging changes:

-**Dragging** allocator data (binding) can be moved with active allocation (both by constructor and assignment).
-The move should be fast, and never change returned address.
-For example, heap allocation just moves a pointer.
+**Dragging**: Allocator data (binding) can be moved along with active allocations (via constructors or assignments).
+The move should be efficient and must not alter the returned address (e.g., heap allocators simply move a pointer).

-**Non-dragging** allocator data (binding) can **not** be moved with active allocation.
-This means that the collection itself is responsible for manual transfer of stored objects.
+**Non-dragging**: Allocator data cannot be moved along with active allocations.
+The collection is responsible for manually transferring stored objects.

-Dragging is a run-time feature.
-This allows polymorphic allocators to minifest different behaviors, depending which of their suballocators is engaged.
-Be cautios though, as **there is not guarantee how much time will pass between the dragging check and the move itself!**
+Dragging is a runtime feature, allowing polymorphic allocators to exhibit different behaviors depending on which suballocator is engaged.
+However, **there is no guarantee of how much time will pass between a dragging check and the actual move.**

-> Compilers can detect dragging (if returned value is compile-time) and optimize entire branch for opposite dragging, qualified as dead code.
-Thus it should not be concern regarding performance.
+> Compilers can optimize branches for dragging checks if the returned value is determined at compile time.
+This eliminates concerns about performance overhead.

-To declare dragging, a special method is placed in the `Data` class.
+To declare dragging, include a specific method in the Data class:

 ```cpp
 class MyAlloc